nostrumbiodiscovery/pele_platform/docs/build_docs/source/documentation/index.rst

 - **ca_constr** - sets the spring constant for the remaining C-alphas in the backbone, default = 0.5 kcal/mol

 - **ca_interval** - interval at which the backbone C-alphas should be constrained, default = 10 (i.e. every 10 residues).

+Take into account that specific modifiers of constraint parameters will prevail over the settings coming from the constraints levels and those predefined in each package.

 ..  code-block:: yaml